ayushgupta128/Real-Time-data-pipeline-using-Flink-and-Kinesis/README.md

 * A Kinesis Event Trigger is applied to a Lambda Function and  Severe accident cases where Severity >=4 are then reported using AWS SNS and all events are sent to    CloudWatch from where Dashboards can be created.

 * To Avoid Single Point of Failure Data from Kinesis data from streams is stored into AWS S3 Raw Layer using AWS Firehose.
-* AWS Glue is used to create data catalogs and databases on top of data streams.
+* AWS Glue is used to create data catalogs and databases on top of data streams using that Data Analytics is done using AWS Athena.

 ![Architecture_on_AWS](https://user-images.githubusercontent.com/127664338/225127667-c296f94a-2570-452b-80f2-4b2e31453d6e.jpg)